Black Monday: Japan market leads Asian rout as China-US trade war intensifies

 Japanese stock market crashed today, leading the 'Black Monday' selloff in Asia, as the China-US trade war intensified and is likely to have serious ramifications for the global economy.

-Japan's Topix and Nikkei 225 fell 7 per cent each, with the Topix Banks index falling as much as 15 per cent, as JP Morgan predicted a 60 per cent chance of a US and global recession, following Trump's tariffs announcement.
+Japan's Topix and Nikkei 225 fell 7 per cent each, with the Topix Banks index falling as much as 15 per cent, as JP Morgan predicted a 60 per cent chance of the US and global recession, following Donald Trump's tariffs announcement.
+Japan’s stock exchange briefly halted trading in Nikkei stock futures earlier today as a circuit breaker kicked in.

 South Korean Kospi declined 4.31 per cent to 2,359.07.
 Australia's S&P/ASX 200 index plunged 4.62 per cent to 7,313.90.
 Taiwan stocks in fact nose-dived almost 10 per cent in their first trading since US tariffs.
 This market was shut on Thursday and Friday.
 Taiwan's Financial Supervisory Commission recently announced limiting of the number of shares that can be sold short.
 It also raised the minimum short-selling margin ratio to 130 per cent from 90 per cent, beginning Monday.